GraphNAS/GraphNAS/README.md

 # GraphNAS-simple

 #### Description
-GraphNAS-simple is simple version of GraphNAS, and this project Provides the necessary components for GraphNAS to run on citation dataset.
+GraphNAS-simple is a simple version of GraphNAS.
+The tool provides necessary components for GraphNAS to run on the citation dataset.

 A simple illustration of GraphNAS.
 A recurrent network (the upper part) generates descriptions of graph neural architectures (the lower part), and then the validation results of the generated GNNs are used as feedback of the recurrent network (the upper part) to maximize the expected accuracy of the generated graph neural architecture (the lower part).
 The actions showed in current picture is not complete.
 ![A simple illustration of GraphNAS](./images/GraphNAS.png)